 This study sought to examine the individual difference variables that affect potential patient preferences for hypothetical psychological counsellors.
 A representative British sample of 257 adults indicated their preferences for eight psychological counsellors differentiated by sex, age, and training location.
 A five-way mixed analysis of variance (participant sex and age as within variables, and counsellor sex, age, ethnicity as between variables) indicated a significant main effect for only counsellors' ethnicity.
 There were also sex and age interactions showing evidence of a matching hypothesis: participants preferred counsellors of their own sex and age.
 The implications of these findings are considered.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||06 May 2009 08:30|